For the celebration of a wedding, recommitment of vows, or anniversary please make an appointment with our rector to begin planning the service.

 Family of Origin: discussions on family dynamics, relationships and histories.
 This session will also involve dealing with conflict and health.

 Finances and Faith: This third discussion will revolve around some of the issues that may be more intimate and can cause both joy and struggle in a lifelong commitment: faith, money, and sex.
-A discussion with the pastor about joining either congregation (Redeemer Lutheran or Episcopal Church of the Intercession), what that includes, expectations of both the church and the couple may occur during this meeting.
+A discussion with the pastor about joining St. John's Episcopal Church including expectations of both the church and the couple may occur during this meeting.

 Covenantal relationships: What does it mean to be committed for a lifetime to another person?
 What does the Church have to say about marriage?
 What are our expectations of one another?